Claire Huangci, Howard Griffiths / Camerata Schweiz

 Some may criticize Claire Huangci’s liberal approach to Beethoven’s piano transcription—I definitely don’t.
 For one, already at Beethoven’s time, artists were fairly liberal at reading a composer’s score.
 That text wasn’t nearly as “sacrosanct” as some might like it to be today.
 If authenticity is taken too far, the result will be—dead.

 One could say that it’s “just a transcription” (even though one by the composer himself).
 Already Beethoven made it clear (through the transcription) that the “key substance” is in the violin part.
-One indication for this is that he often left that violin voice alone, “naked”, while the left hand remained “under-occupied”.
+One indication for this is that he often kept that violin voice alone, “naked”, while the left hand remained “under-occupied”.
 Claire Huangci did not touch that violin voice, except for sparingly added extra ornaments.

 Then, it is important to keep in mind that this is a bigger orchestra and a bigger venue than what Beethoven had available.
 Plus, the solo instrument is vastly bigger and heavier in sound than a fortepiano at Beethoven’s time.
 From that perspective, Claire Huangci’s alterations were more than welcome, especially as they were never obtrusive.
 They always remained inconspicuous, perfectly “in style”.
 Those not familiar with the piano transcription will not have noticed anything at all.